-If equipment is missing or broken, submit a problem report by sending an email to labhelp@physics.umn.edu.
+If you need assistance, send an email to labhelp@physics.umn.edu.
 Include the room number and brief description of the problem.

 To figure out your prediction, you need to determine how to calculate the rotational inertia of the disk from the quantities you can measure in this problem.
 It is helpful to use a problem solving strategy such as the one outlined below: